twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ShowFirstAndLastPointIndicators** – Show first and last point indicators (**Show First and Last** in the Grid toolbar).
 Default is on.
 * **ShowToolbarWindowBackground** – Show or hide the Background Image toolbar.
 Default is off.
 * **ShowToolbarWindowKerning** – Show or hide the preview window.
 Default is off.
-* **ShowToolbarWindowMembers** – Show or hide members for use when creating or editing colored glyphs.
+* **ShowToolbarWindowMembers** – Show or hide members when creating or editing colored glyphs.
 Default is off.
-* **ShowToolbarWindowPalette** – Show or hide the palette for use when creating or editing colored glyphs.
+* **ShowToolbarWindowPalette** – Show or hide the palette when creating or editing colored glyphs.
 Default is off.
 * **ShowToolbarWindowTransformation** – Show or hide the transformation toolbar.
 Default is on.
 * **ShowToolbarWindowValidation** – Show or hide the validation report (**Show Report** in the Glyph toolbar).
 Default is off.